d4n3sh/thedaneshproject/content/posts/2007-08-25-wordpress-23-release.md

 ---
 ![wp-2.0-square-button.gif][1]

-WordPress 2.3 went into it&#8217;s feature freeze cycle on Wednesday August 23rd in preparation for it&#8217;s final release this September 27th.
+WordPress 2.3 went into it's feature freeze cycle on Wednesday August 23rd in preparation for it's final release this September 27th.

 All focus has been shifted from development work into testing and bug fixing.
 The first beta release is due this Monday August 27th.
 Beta release will be release every Mondays followed by bug hunts on Wednesdays.
 [What are WordPress bug hunts?][2]